Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Empirical Evaluation and Results

 Unfortunately, our analysis also uncovered extensive legacy system support, particularly for 2G/GSM-based services and their associated cipher suites.
 The \texttt{Mobile Station Classmark 2} and \texttt{MS Network Capability} fields revealed the support of encryption algorithms such as A5/3 for GSM and GEA2/3 for GPRS data services, which are considered cryptographically outdated by modern standards~\cite{Dunkelman10:A5/3, Beierle21:GEA}.
 Moreover, the TCU advertises full compatibility with mobile-terminated point-to-point SMS over both dedicated, SRVCC to GERAN, and packet-switched GPRS signaling channels.
 This degree of backward compatibility, while potentially beneficial for roaming and network interoperability, significantly broadens the vehicle's attack surface and amplifies the vehicle's exposure to downgrade attacks.
 This design is worrisome since mobile vendors have started eliminating legacy features to upgrade security, as with the prominent example of Google's 2G Android support~\cite{GoogleSecurity2023, GoogleSecurity2024, HackerNews2024} and Apple's lockdown mode~\cite{apple_support_lockdown}.
-The presence of these capabilities, particularly in a vehicle environment lacking user-facing awareness, is considered a security liability in modern cellular ecosystems.
-Figure~\ref{fig:legacy-support} shows an example of legacy capabilities from a captured NAS \texttt{AttachRequest} message.
+The presence of these capabilities, particularly in a vehicle environment lacking user-facing awareness, is considered a security liability.
+Figure~\ref{fig:legacy-support} shows an example of legacy capabilities from a captured NAS \texttt{AttachRequest}.

 Additionally, the TCU declares support for several encryption and integrity protection algorithms.
 Notably, it supports the use of null ciphering (\texttt{EEA0}), alongside stronger algorithms such as SNOW3G (\texttt{128-EEA1}), AES (\texttt{128-EEA2}), and ZUC (\texttt{128-EEA3}).
 While null ciphering is permitted, it should not be prioritized during standard network negotiation.
 Importantly, it does not support null integrity (\texttt{EIA0}), indicating that integrity protection is correctly and consistently enforced, with preferred support for \texttt{128-EIA1/2/3}.
 Null integrity was rejected with a NAS \texttt{SecurityModeReject}.
+While our results suggest that the TCU behaves as a compliant LTE device under nominal conditions, its support for legacy protocols and weak ciphering modes, and the lack of transparency into its internal state significantly widen its attack surface.